-This document describes the programs, activities and associated costs required to develop and manage the land-based sector.
-The costs of PIRSA Fisheries and Aquaculture associated with administering landbased related activities are described in this document using an activity-based-costing approach.
+This document describes the programs, activities and associated costs required to develop and manage the prescribed wild-caught Tuna sector (the Tuna sector).
+It is important to note that this sector does not include the farming of propagated Southern Bluefin Tuna - this is covered under the Finfish sector.
+The cost of activities associated with administering Tuna related activities are described in this document using an activity-based-costing approach.